TinyDragons101/DE-Crawl-Data-From-Website/README.md

-# Crawl films data
+# Crawl film data from website

 ## Table of Contents
 - [Introduction](#introduction)
 - [Requirement](#requirement)

 ## Introduction
-This is my first Data Engineer project, using Python to crawl data on film websites and ingest to file .csv
+This is my first DE project, using Python to crawl data on film websites and ingest to file .csv

 ## Requirement

 ## Walkthrough